jojijacobk/PHP-FPM-Knowledge/README.md

 browser inputs by reading from standard input.
 The CGI script - that program in any language should now write into **standard output**, which will be read by CGI to pass as response to the browser.
-Typically all those scripts were placed in a single directory like cgi-bin.
-The main disadvantage with this approach is that each request would invoke a new request - creates a new process in the OS - that causes very heavy overhead for multiple requests.
-This "one new process per request" model makes CGI programs very inefficient.
-Also, time taken to create a new process was higher than time taken for output generation.
+Typically all those scripts were placed in a single directory like **cgi-bin**.
+The main disadvantage with this approach is that each new request would create a new process in the OS - that causes very heavy overhead for multiple requests.
+This **"one new process per request"** model makes CGI programs very inefficient.
+Also, **time taken to create a new process was higher than time taken for output generation**.
 Thus, modern systems as we see today has evolved for all languages.

 -   For perl, **Apache** adds an embedded interpreter module named